Next week I will be publishing on my web-site and

 not be confused with those of presidents in terms of what taxpayers

+pay for.
 It was decided that Bill Barrow (then one of the Register's

 Montgomery reporters, now a reporter with the New Orleans